Business model and strategy

 Simplification of the wiring harness and miniaturization

-Komax offers its customers cutting-edge technical solutions for automated wire processing in four market segments, and continuously strives to improve its competitiveness.
+The Komax Group offers its customers cutting-edge technical solutions for automated wire processing in four market segments, and continuously strives to improve its competitiveness.
 Above-average profitability and sustainable growth are important objectives here.
 This goes hand in hand with environmentally conscious, socially aware, and responsible conduct towards all stakeholder groups.
-To achieve its goals, Komax pursues four key strategic priorities:
+To achieve its goals, the Komax Group pursues four key strategic priorities:

 The Komax Group primarily aims to grow organically.
-In addition, potential opportunities for acquisitions are carefully examined as part of a clearly defined acquisition strategy that revolves around the four key strategic priorities.
+In addition, potential candidates and opportunities for acquisitions are carefully examined as part of a clearly defined acquisition strategy that revolves around its four key strategic priorities.
 The acquisitions completed in recent years have played a significant role in the implementation of these strategic priorities.
-Examples include the acquisitions of TSK Group (2012, solutions along the value chain), SLE quality engineering (2014, innovative production concepts), Thonauer Group (2016, global customer proximity), Laselec (2017, innovative production concepts and greater penetration of non-automotive markets), Artos Engineering (2019, global customer proximity and innovative production concepts), and Exmore (2019, innovative production concepts).
+The combination with the Schleuniger Group in 2022 was a historic moment and has enabled significant progress with all four key priorities.

-Komax focuses on four market segments.
-The core business is the automotive market segment, which accounts for around 80 % of revenues.
+The Komax Group primarily focuses on four market segments.
+The core business is the automotive market segment, which accounts for some 75% of revenues.

 Acquisitions along the value chain

-Since 2017, Komax has spent CHF 190.2 million on Research & Development, securing a leading position from which to further drive forward the automation of wire processing and actively shape the transition underway in the automotive industry.
-For Komax this represents a form of decisive investment in an opportunity to leverage additional unique selling propositions and to secure the company’s future.
+Since 2018, the Komax Group has spent CHF 212.4 million on research & development, securing a leading position from which to further drive forward the automation of wire processing and actively shape the transition underway in the automotive industry.
+For the Komax Group this represents a form of decisive investment in an opportunity to leverage additional unique selling propositions and to secure the company’s future.

-Komax supports an accelerated shift towards e-mobility.
-From Komax’s perspective this is a promising development that offers an opportunity to share in this growth, thanks both to the company’s portfolio of high-voltage cable processing solutions and to the fact that new electric vehicle models frequently feature state-of-the-art driver assistance systems – as a basis for autonomous driving – as well as infotainment technology.
-All these systems require a large number of special cables, creating additional sales opportunities for Komax.
-Komax is very well positioned to accommodate these developments and is instrumental in supporting it with innovative solutions.
+The Komax Group supports an accelerated shift towards e-mobility.
+From the Komax Group’s perspective this is a promising development that offers an opportunity to share in this growth, thanks both to the company’s portfolio of high-voltage cable processing solutions and to the fact that new electric vehicle models frequently feature state-of-the-art driver assistance systems – as a basis for autonomous driving – as well as infotainment technology.
+All these systems require a large number of special cables, creating additional sales opportunities for the Komax Group.
+The company is very well positioned to accommodate these developments and is instrumental in supporting it with innovative solutions.

 Digital transformation is of major strategic importance for the Komax Group, and is the target of significant investment.
 These investments will pay off in the medium and long term, securing both profitability and technology leadership.